solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

 -   `function getProposalActions() public`: Retrieves the sequence of actions for a proposal.
-This function should not be overridden in most of the cases.
+This function should not be overridden in most cases.

 -   `function getCalldata() public`: Retrieves any generated governance proposal calldata.
-TainCalldata() public`: Check if any on-chain proposal matches the proposal calldata.
-There is no need to override this function at the proposal contract level as it is already overridden in the proposal type contract.
+This function should not be overridden at the proposal contract level as it is already overridden in the proposal type contract.

 -   `function simulate() public`: Executes the previously saved actions during the `build` step.
-This function's execution is dependent on the successful execution of the `build` function.
-On Proposal contract this function is empty.
+This function's execution depends on the successful execution of the `build` function.
+On the Proposal contract, this function is empty.

     ```solidity
     function simulate() public virtual {}
     ```

-    This function can we overridden at the governance specific contract or the proposal specific contract depending on the type of proposal.
-For eg: governor bravo type overrides this function at the governance specific contract while timelock type overrides at the proposal specific contract.
-Here we will take a look at the governor bravo type example.
-In this example we have a proposer address that proposes the proposal to the governance contract.
-It first transfers and delegates governance tokens that meet the minimum proposal threshold and quorum votes to itself, then it registers the proposal, then it rolls the proposal to the Active state so that voting can begin, then it votes yes to the proposal, then it rolls to block where voting period has ended and now the proposal is in Succeeded state, then it queue the proposal in the governance timelock contract, then it warps to the end of timelock delay period and finally executes the proposal, thus simulating the complete proposal on the local fork.
+    This function can be overridden at the governance-specific contract or the proposal-specific contract, depending on the type of proposal.
+For example, the Governor Bravo type overrides this function at the governance-specific contract, while the Timelock type overrides it at the proposal-specific contract.
+Here we will take a look at the Governor Bravo type example.
+In this example, we have a proposer address that proposes the proposal to the governance contract.
+It first transfers and delegates governance tokens that meet the minimum proposal threshold and quorum votes to itself.
+Then it registers the proposal, rolls the proposal to the Active state so that voting can begin, votes yes to the proposal, rolls to the block where the voting period has ended, and now the proposal is in the Succeeded state.
+Then it queues the proposal in the governance Timelock contract, warps to the end of the timelock delay period, and finally executes the proposal, thus simulating the complete proposal on the local fork.

     ```solidity
     function simulate() public override {
         address proposerAddress = address(1);
         IERC20VotesComp governanceToken = governor.comp();
         {
-            // Ensure proposer has meets minimum proposal threshold and quorum votes to pass the proposal uint256 quorumVotes = governor.quorumVotes();
+            // Ensure the proposer meets the minimum proposal threshold and quorum votes to pass the proposal uint256 quorumVotes = governor.quorumVotes();
             uint256 proposalThreshold = governor.proposalThreshold();
             uint256 votingPower = quorumVotes > proposalThreshold